ast-hugger/fabulae/text/pressurised.md

 He turned to face the members directly.

 'This, gentlemen, is a matter of human nature—and once again, the same principle applies.
 Directing attention prodigiously toward one matter draws it away from another.
 The more we puzzled over the machine's pronouncement, the less we thought to examine the mundane details of Sir Reginald's affairs.
-The more the newspapers speculated about impossible crimes, the less they investigated the finances of the deceased.'
+The more the newspapers would speculate about impossible crimes, the less would they investigate the finances of the deceased'

 Holmes resumed his pacing, his voice taking on the measured tone of a lecturer approaching his conclusion.